Grand Lake St. Marys State Park: Recreation

 Grand Lake St. Marys State Park is open for year-round recreation, including boating, hunting, fishing, swimming and picnicking.
 The campground has 216 sites of which 135 are equipped with electricity.
 Facilities include modern restroom facilities, a laundry and a dump station.
 Pets are permitted.

-Grand Lake St. Marys is open to boating, fishing, swimming and water skiing.
+Grand Lake is open to boating, fishing, swimming and water skiing.
 Boats with unlimited horsepower are permitted on the lake.
 The state maintains nine launch ramps providing access to the lake.
 A 300 ft no-wake zone has been established around the lake's 52 mi of shore.
 Boats are prohibited from entering a wildlife refuge on the southwest corner of the lake.

 The lake is open to fishing year-round.
 Common game fish include warm water fish such as crappie, bass, yellow perch, and bluegill.
 Hunting is permitted in designated zones.
 Grand Lake St. Mary's provides a habitat for a variety of waterfowl.
 The state owns seventy duck blinds spread throughout the designated hunting zones.

 There are four public swimming beaches as well as other swimming areas provided for boaters, although as of 2010 the water was deemed unsafe for swimming.
 Lake health has improved dramatically over the last several years There are several picnic areas and picnic shelters.

 The camp store loans games, fishing and sporting equipment to registered campers.
 Bike rentals are available at the campground.
 The park also has a miniature golf course, along with basketball and volleyball courts, horseshoe pits, playground equipment, and a recently added swimming pool.

 St. Marys Fish Hatchery, located on the lake's eastern shore is operated by the ODNR Division of Wildlife.
 The hatchery raises saugeye, walleye, channel catfish and bass for stocking in the public fishing waters of the state.

 The Grand Lake St. Marys Seaplane Base also operates on the lake and serves as Ohio's only airport for seaplanes.